MIT-LAE/TASOPT.jl/docs/src/examples/NM_optimization.md

 ## Setting Optimization Parameters

-This example uses a Nedler Mead optimization aimed towards optimizing for passenger fuel emission index (PFEI) while checking for other constraints.
+This example uses a Nelder Mead optimization aimed towards optimizing for passenger fuel emission index (PFEI) while checking for other constraints.

 ### Set the Upper and Lower limits for all design variables